 How often do you think about the first moment you met a friend or significant other?
-I must admit that sometimes I am guilty of focusing more on why someone has left my life or why a relationship isn’t as strong as it used to be instead of thinking back to what our initial encounter meant for my life.
-In fact, sometimes I dwell so much on why a relationship has faded that I neglect giving deserved thought to the people who are actually still in my life.
+I must admit that sometimes I am guilty of focusing more on why someone has left my life or why a relationship isn’t as strong as it used to be.
+In fact, sometimes I dwell so much on why a relationship has faded that I neglect giving thought to the people who are actually still in my life.

 When I challenge myself to think way back to the first moments of meeting someone and our early memories together, I get chills!
 It’s truly amazing that we have no idea what that first conversation with someone could lead to, and the years of friendship that could potentially develop over time.
 Friendships and romantic relationships both have those initial awkward moments of the “figuring each other out” types of questions.
 It is hard for me to even picture these moments with certain people in my life seeing where our friendships are now, but I know that they all started somewhere!

 The Meaning of “Us”

 I want to go back to the title of this post and the simple idea behind it: one second someone is not in your life and then the next second they are and everything has changed.
 When you think of the phrase, “and then there was us,” who comes to mind?
 Is it a friend?
 Is it your husband or wife, boyfriend or girlfriend?
 Maybe a family member you became close with over time?

 One second a person is not in your life and then the next second they are…and everything has changed.